Timothy A. Chey

 Timothy A. Chey is an American film producer, writer and director.
-Among his films are Fakin' da Funk, Gone, Impact: The Passion of the Christ, Suing the Devil, The Genius Club, Live Fast, Die Young, Final the Rapture, Epic Journey, Freedom, David and Goliath, and Slamma Jamma.
+Among his films are Fakin' da Funk, Gone, Impact: The Passion of the Christ, Suing the Devil, The Genius Club, Live Fast, Die Young, Final the Rapture, Epic Journey, Freedom, David and Goliath, The Firing Squad, and Slamma Jamma.

 Biography

 Chey was educated at Harvard Business School and Boston University School of Law doing a joint J.D./M.B.A.
 He earlier attended the American Academy of Dramatic Arts, and then got accepted to USC Film School as an undergrad.

 Chey has been interviewed on Fox Morning News, NBC News, TBN, Entertainment Tonight, Lamb and Lions, Good News TV.
 His work has been reviewed in The Wall Street Journal, the Los Angeles Times, VIBE TV, MTV, Daily Variety, The Hollywood Reporter, TNT, USA Networks, the Dove Awards, MovieGuide Awards, People, and The New York Times.

 Personal life

 Chey is a devout Christian.
 When not making films, Chey is active in helping with the prison ministries, nursing home ministries, and speaking at colleges, churches, and film festivals.
 Chey worked as a lawyer before pursuing film full-time and still does pro bono law for charities like the Union Rescue Mission.
 He and his wife have two children and divide their time between Los Angeles and Honolulu.